MPCA-data/tidytuesdays/show-n-tell/maps/art_map_poster.md

 <br>

-Alternatively, you can define your own specific boundary box:
+Alternatively, you can be more specific and define your own boundary box:

 ``` r
 if(FALSE) {